How to Write a Short Poem With Beautiful Ideas

-How to write a short poem of 60 words or less that is both beautiful and a poetic masterpiece is actually quite simple.
-However, most people do not possess the talent within them to translate that raw and honest creativity into a short form poem that is readable and interesting to those who read it.
+Writing a short poem of 60 words or less beautiful and a poetic masterpiece is quite simple.
+However, most people do not possess the talent to translate that raw and honest creativity into a short-form poem that is readable and interesting to those who read it.
 For most poets, the answer to this question usually revolves around one major factor: interpretation.
-A poem that has no intention of being read by anyone other than the poet is often called a’short poem.’
+A poem that has no intention of being read by anyone other than the poet is often called a short poem.’